University of Florida College of Medicine-Jacksonville: Affiliations

-The UF College of Medicine - Jacksonville is closely affiliated with UF Health Jacksonville, a comprehensive care academic medical center and the metropolitan teaching hospital for UFCOM-J. The hospital's interdisciplinary centers of excellence include the Breast Center, Cardiovascular Center, Neuroscience Institute and the Women's Health Center.
+The UF College of Medicine - Jacksonville is closely affiliated with UF Health Jacksonville, a comprehensive care academic medical center and the metropolitan teaching hospital for UFCOM-J. The hospital's major centers include the Breast Center, Cardiovascular Center, Neuroscience Institute and the Women's Health Center.

 UF Health Jacksonville is home to the only Level I adult and pediatric trauma center in Northeast Florida, as well as one of only two hospitals in the area to have a Level III neonatal intensive care unit and a separate pediatric emergency department.
 In addition, UF's proton beam cancer treatment facility was the first of its kind in the Southeastern US and fifth in the nation.
 The UF Health Proton Therapy Institute is located on the hospital's campus.

 In addition to UF Health Jacksonville, UF College of Medicine - Jacksonville faculty physicians provide patient care at seven other major medical centers and more than 36 primary and specialty satellite practices across North Florida and South Georgia.